Moreau First Year Experience

 As Fr.
 Moreau said in Christian Education, “Education is the art of helping young people to completeness.”
 The Moreau First Year Experience is an important step in the journey towards an interconnected and purposeful education in which students, regardless of their faith tradition or beliefs, conceive of their education as a holistic development.
 Through their Moreau courses, students come to understand the complexity and expectations of the Notre Dame community, take advantage of crucial academic and University resources, learn how to cultivate and maintain a healthy and well-balanced lifestyle, become aware of and engage with a variety of communities, heighten their understanding of diversity and inclusion, and think deeply about their academic, creative, professional, and spiritual lives.

-A collaborative effort between First Year of Studies and the Division of Student Affairs, the Moreau First Year Experience speaks to several imperatives of the University’s strategic plan.
+A collaborative effort between the Center for University Advising and the Division of Student Affairs, the Moreau First Year Experience speaks to several imperatives of the University’s strategic plan.
 In particular, the courses embody the idea that Notre Dame’s Catholic character should inform all its endeavors; nurture the formation of mind, body, and spirit; enrich the integration of intellectual, extracurricular, and residential experiences; and deepen the potential of cross-cultural engagement.

 Moreau instructors—faculty and professionals representing more than 50 campus units—facilitate weekly discussions and guide students through this experience, drawing on three key principles: